Expressing “Give” and “Receive” in Japanese

 I received a gift from my mother.

-Include the SOTO circle
+Including the SOTO Circle

 (私は)田中たなかさんにプレゼントをあげました。